vicmacbec/SparkRFM/Notes/sparkRFM.md

 <img alt="printSchema" title="Print Schema" style="vertical-align: text-bottom; position: relative;" src="https://raw.githubusercontent.com/vicmacbec/SparkRFM/main/Images/printShema.png"/>

 Now, we confirm how the shcema was not correctly inferred.
-The features Date, MarkDown*, CPI and Unemployment are incorrectly inferred so the schema now is declared.
+The features *Date*, *MarkDown**, *CPI* and *Unemployment* are incorrectly inferred so the schema now is declared.

 To do so, let's say to Spark the correct type of each column and read the file again in a new variable (it is important because the variables in Saprk are immutable).

 As work with dates in Spark is a little complicated, the date was declared as string and then it will be converted as date.